sarahrosegallagher/school-district-analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 The tables below show Thomas High School's ranking in the top 5 performing schools before and after the exclusion of ninth grade scores.
 I have included the unformatted versions so that we can see the small changes; when the overall percentage is formatted to 0 decimal points, the change is not seen.
+Looking closely at the percentages, we can see that the % Passing Math, % Passing Reading, and % Overall Passing all fell by a small amount (between a tenth and a third of a percent for each).

 Initial Top 5 Performing Schools
 ![initial top 5](/Resources/initial_top_5.png)